sa6mwa/emacs-tts/README.md

 2. Select some text: "Hello, this is a test of the text-to-speech system."
 3. Press `C-c s`
 4. Choose voice from completion list (e.g., Josh, Rachel, etc.)
-5. Confirm file path: `/home/user/documents/article-01.mp3` (or edit as needed)
+5. Confirm file path: `/home/user/documents/article-0001-josh.mp3` (or edit as needed)
 6. Wait for generation
-7. See success message: "✅ Audio successfully saved to: /home/user/documents/article-01.mp3"
+7. See success message: "✅ Audio successfully saved to: /home/user/documents/article-0001-josh.mp3"
+8. Next selection with Rachel creates: `article-0002-rachel.mp3` (continues sequence)

 ## Troubleshooting